 She doesn’t get distracted with all of that until she meets the same man who appeared in her vision long ago.

 My Thoughts on In Five Years by Rebecca Serle

 The story revolves around a woman’s relationship with her best friend and boyfriend.
 It reads as a relaxing beach read, but with enough depth to pique someone’s interest.
 There’s a lot of discussion concerning cancer and a little bit regarding death and loss.
 That, alone, kept me interested in this story.

 Besides that, it is about a girl living with her boyfriend and looking forward to marrying him.
 But there is that dream, a strong feeling that makes the story stand out.
 In addition, it relates the story of friendship over a few years and how cancer changes their lives.
 It leaves you crying a lot have as you have your relatives succumbed to cancer.

 I thought the entire book was well-written, even though it had its fair share of twists and turns.
 The thing that stood out to me in this book was the relationship between Dannie and her best friend Bella.
 It felt so pure and added an extra element that made this book so special.

 In this novel, I found the characters poorly drawn.
 Both leads (Aaron Gregory and David) seem to exist only concerning the women.
 Dannie and Bella’s friendship was so over-dramatized that it overshadowed other characters, but In the end, it takes your attention and draws you in, which is very well done.

 How would I Rate the Book?
 In Five Years by Rebecca Serle

-There were more moments when one felt like reading it and not stopping in this book.
-This was a beautiful and emotional story full of life, love, heartache, friendship, and fate.
+You won’t feel like stopping once you start reading due to its beautiful and emotional story full of life, love, heartache, friendship, and fate.